Eight AI model families. Wildly different strengths. The wrong pick costs you time, money, or both.

 Limit analysis to posts with 100+ engagements.

-For the 2M context window, load entire document collections.
-Grok handles massive inputs without the retrieval degradation common in smaller context models.
+With its 1M context window, load entire document collections.
+Grok 4.3 handles large inputs without the retrieval degradation common in smaller-context models.

 Perplexity: The AI-Powered Research Engine